-Her subjects include all kinds of lively complex systems such as, organisms, ecologies, cultures, communities, languages, technologies, weather, etc. Such systems generally originate with an initial seed of local organization and a process of accumulative development, forming a cell of organization by growth in an open environment.
-Jessie’s methods are based on using physics principles as diagnostic tools.
-She does not use physics to represent environmental systems with equations, but for investigating them, considered as self-defined objects of the environment.
-The method relies on data for displaying authentic images and behaviors of nature with "fidelity", not for making equations.
-The technique allows one to historically reconstruct the flow of innovation within a system’s own internal development, and then to anticipate the succession of other developments that are likely, or certain, in its future.
+Her subjects also include all kinds of lively complex systems such as organisms, ecologies, cultures, communities, languages, technologies, weather, etc. Such systems develop from an initial seed as a pattern of design, plus a process of development, forming a cell of organization by growth in an open environment.
+Jessie’s methods are based on using physics principles as diagnostic tools, addressing natural systems as forms of organization we observe to be working by their own designs, not only subject to external forces, the "problem" for physics, making the laws of physics boundary conditions for life and nature, not deterministic causes.
+So she does not use physics to represent environmental systems with equations, but to help investigate them, considered as self-defined individuals of the environment.
+The method relies on collecting data on whole system behaviors with the most "fidelity" to the natural forms, permitting the most confirmable recognition of working parts and relationships.
+It’s often not for making equations except to aid in identifying working designs of natural system individuals, treating equations to represent temporary patterns of natural design.
+Comparing the two allows some useful historical reconstruction of the flows of internal innovation that occur during displayed growth system developments, and to sometimes anticipate the successions of other developments that are likely, or certain, in its future.

 Archive – synapse9.com/ Blog: